lispcarcdr/my-love-letter-for-lisp/README.md

 # My Love Letter for Lisp
 > Note: Written with Full of Typos

-Oh Lisp, my beloved langauge, how do I even begin?
+Oh Lisp, my langauge, how do I  begin?
 I’ve wirtten code in C, I’ve dabled in Ruby, but nothing—*nothing*—prepared me for you.
 If someone could ask, do you prefer English or Lisp, I would say for sure and no doubt involved, LLLLIIIIIIIIISSSSSSSSPPPPPPPPP

 ### Before lisp: the Dark Days